-The methods of entry depend on the navigation data in use and the country and language settings.
+The methods of entry depend on the navigation data in use and the country and language settings. ◀

-- 1. City or Spell city.
+1. City or Spell city.

-- 2. Wait for the system prompt for the town/ city.

-- 3. Say the name of the town/city or if necessary, spell at least the first three letters.
+Wait for the system prompt for the town/ city.
+3. Say the name of the town/city or if necessary, spell at least the first three letters.

 - 4. Select city/town:

-- ▷ To select a recommended town/city: >Yes(
+- ▶ To select a recommended town/city: >Yes<

-- Select other city/town: >New entry
+- Select other city/town: →New entry

-- To select an entry, e.g. Entry ...
+- To select an entry, e.g. >Entry ...

-- To show other entries in the list:)next page(

-- Spell the entry: Spell city(
+- Spell the entry: >Spell city